<-- End Marfeel -->

 Ben’s Chili Bowl, a Chocolate City landmark in its own right, is rare business that has managed to survive the fluctuating economy and societal troubles through six decades.

-The restaurant is known for serving iconic chili dogs, milkshakes, and half-smokes, a D.C. favorite usually comprised of both beef and pork, giving it its proper name.
-The combination of red, yellow, and white in its scenery may not wholly resemble the nation’s colors, but the state of Ben’s Chili Bowl has been a breeding ground and meeting place for new ideas and future cultural leaders since its establishment.
+and white in its scenery may not wholly resemble the nation’s colors, but the state of Ben’s Chili Bowl has been a breeding ground and meeting place for new ideas and future cultural leaders since its establishment.

 What makes this Black-owned business so special it can withstand nearly anything?
 Maybe its the simplicity of its menu, or its world-renowned chili sauce, but one cannot deny how its location plays a pivotal role not only in its success, but its historical significance.

-The AFRO curated a profile on the hotspot for Black Restaurant Week, commencing on July 16, 2023, giving the restaurant its flowers by remaining consistent and thus becoming a cultural phenomenon.
+The AFRO curated a profile on the hotspot for Black Restaurant Week, commencing on July 16, 2023, giving the restaurant its flowers by remaining consistent and thus becoming a cultural phenomenon

-Virginia Ali in 1958.
+The company has homegrown roots, founded by a newlywed couple Ben and Virginia Ali in 1958.
 The small restaurant was built in a lucky location, right in the middle of U street, a famous neighborhood home to many Black-owned businesses.
 Those companies have come and gone; Ben’s has stood the test of time for decades.

 Through new presidents, movements, and residents, Ben’s Chili Bowl serves up not only the D.C. delicacy that is a “glizzy,” but also community.
 Its slogan, “At Ben’s, everyone’s family,” extends beyond customers, but symbolizes the familiarity and comfort that they helped build in the famous Black neighborhood.